What is a small claim?

 - Corporations: A corporation is an artificial “person” that is permitted to exist under Ohio law.
 In a small claims case, a corporation may sue or be sued in its own name and may be represented by an officer, salaried employee, or attorney in a small claims case.
 To list a corporation, enter the name of the corporation, and the address of its usual place of business.
 All corporations register with the Ohio Secretary of State.
 You can obtain information about the corporation from the Secretary of State by calling 614-466-3910 or toll-free at 877-767-3453, by visiting https://businesssearch.ohiosos.gov/, or by e-mailing firstname.lastname@example.org.
 Here is an example of how you might list a corporate party:

 General Enterprises, Inc.

-You should not list officers, employees, or other agents of the corporation as defendants unless you also have claims against them personally.
-As a rule, a principal (such as the corporation) is responsible for the acts of its agents (such as employees, officers, etc.) only if the agents act within the scope of their duties with their principal.
+- You should not list officers, employees, or other agents of the corporation as defendants unless you also have claims against them personally.
 If you decide to add any of these individuals as defendants, be sure to explain their personal responsibility to you in the complaint.

-If you are filing against a corporation and you cannot determine a regular business address, you may name the corporation through its Statutory Agent.
-The Statutory Agent is a person appointed by the corporation, who can receive notice when the corporation is sued.
-You can get the name and address of the Statutory Agent from the records at the Secretary of State’s office by visiting http://www5.sos.state.oh.us/ords/f?p=100:1, by calling toll-free 877-767-3453, or by e-mailing email@example.com.
+- If you are filing against a corporation and you cannot determine a regular business address, you may include the corporation's Statutory Agent.
+The Statutory Agent is a person appointed by the corporation to receive notice when the corporation is sued.
+You can get the name and address of the Statutory Agent from the Secretary of State’s office by visiting https://businesssearch.ohiosos.gov/, by calling toll-free 877-767-3453, or by e-mailing email@example.com.
 It is important to note that the Statutory Agent is not a defendant, but can accept Court notices for the corporation.